 THE GUIDANCE CENTER

-An essential resource for all lone soldiers nationwide
+An essential resource for all former lone soldiers nationwide

-HaBayit shel Benji’s Guidance and Support Center is open to all lone soldiers about to be discharged (not just to residents of the Bayit) and provides support programs to 400 lone soldiers a year as they make the difficult transition from army to civilian life.
+HaBayit shel Benji’s Guidance and Support Center is open to all released lone soldiers (not just to former residents of the Bayit) and provides support programs to over 400 young people a year, as they make the difficult transition to civilian life.
 The goal is to help them achieve sufficient stability to become independent, productive and well-adjusted citizens.

-Lone soldiers do not have a supportive family who will be there for them if they make mistakes, get into debt or choose an unsuitable education track.
-This is why it is so important to provide them with support and guidance as they navigate the transition from military to civilian life.
+These young people do not have a supportive family who will be there for them if they make mistakes, get into debt or choose an unsuitable education track.
+This is why it is so important to provide them with support and guidance during this new chapter of their lives.

 HOW DO WE HELP?

-Our guidance and support process begins two to three months before the end of their service.
-The soon to be released soldier works together with the staff of the Guidance Center to develop a comprehensive guidance and support program that addresses all the following subjects necessary to any citizen in Israel:
+Our guidance and support process begins with an entry interview to assess the needs of each new participant.
+The candidate works together with the staff of the Guidance Center to develop a comprehensive guidance and support program that addresses all the following subjects necessary to any citizen in Israel:

 - finding a 'starter' job while deliberating about a future career;